Street and Shelter Homelessness

 For those experiencing street and shelter homelessness, CCH obtained data from the Homeless Management Information System (HMIS), managed by All Chicago Making Homelessness History.
 HMIS is the information system federally mandated by the HUD and locally administered to record and analyze client, service, and housing data for individuals and families who experience homelessness.

 For the analysis, we requested an unduplicated count of people served in the homeless service system throughout the calendar year.
 This excludes those who were housed with temporary or permanent housing subsidies for the entirety of the year.
 Given that rapid-rehousing programs are only temporary, in previous years, this analysis included those living in rapid re-housing.
 However, the local HMIS administrator asked to exclude this population because rapid re-housing programs are considered permanent housing by HUD and the CoC.
 Therefore, those enrolled in rapid re-housing for the entire 12 months of 2018 and 2019 are not included in this estimate.
 This is a slight modification from the methodology of prior years.

-The American Community Survey (ACS) is a yearly assessment administered by the U.S. Census Bureau, gathering in-depth information concerning the living conditions of roughly 3.5 million households across the United States.
-The ACS helps describe changes in communities through demographic, social, economic, and housing characteristic data.
+For those temporarily staying with others, CCH utilized data from the American Community Survey (ACS).
+The ACS is a yearly assessment administered by the U.S. Census Bureau, gathering in-depth household information of roughly 3.5 million households across the United States.8

 Are you interested in completing a similar estimate for another city?
 Contact us.